Antonis77/Coursera-getdata-008-Project/README.md

 ##Coursera-getdata-008-Project

-Averages data from wearable computing experiment and creates a tidy data set with results of selceted measurements
+Averages data from wearable computing experiment and creates a tidy data set with results of selceted measurements.
+All variables have been normalised and bounded within [-1,1].
+Therefore all variables are dimensionless and so codebook shows no units for the variables.

 ##Required Packages